ByAUJay

 1) Turns business goals into on‑chain primitives

-- Translates KPIs into network-level SLOs: finality windows, fee ceilings per action (<$0.05 per API call post‑Dencun might be feasible on select L2s), and recovery RPO/RTO expectations. (onchainstandard.com)
+- Converts KPIs into network-level SLOs, setting up benchmarks for finality windows, fee caps per action (aiming for under $0.05 per API call after Dencun might be doable on certain L2s), and outlines expectations for recovery RPO/RTO. (onchainstandard.com)

 2) Picks the right network and DA (data availability) stack